- Home

 Fragrant and Beneficial – The Quest for Recreation of Fragrances from Early Islamic States

+More LessFragrances may appear to be a frivolous topic in the modern world, but well into the early modern period they were firmly located at the intersection of medicine and luxury products.
 The fragrances created by physicians, pharmacists and perfumers in the early Islamic states influenced the olfactory traditions of Europe and Far East Asia.
-To study the fragrances of medieval China or the middle Byzantium, one needs first to understand how they were made at the source.
+To study the fragrances of medieval China or the middle Byzantium, one needs first to understand how Read More

 -